sshonosuke/MGIG/README.md

 This repository provides R code implementing Gibbs sampler for matrix generalized inverse Gaussian (MGIG) distributions, as proposed by the following paper.

 Hamura, Y., Irie, K. and Sugasawa, S. (2023).
-Gibbs sampler for matrix generalized inverse Gaussian distribution. *arXiv*.
+Gibbs sampler for matrix generalized inverse Gaussian distribution. *arXiv:2302.09707*.

 The repository includes the following files.